How to Energise your Acting and Drama

 Gain a confident performance with increased sense of ease; daily rehearsals are energised by knowing yourself through Alexander Technique Combined with fine-tuning your character physically and emotionally, now you can learn special skills to play your part well.

 Frederick M. Alexander, was a Tasmanian born actor.
 He developed a glitch; losing his voice.
 Hence he forced himself to find a lasting solution.
 This vocal stress became his inspiration to find a lasting solution.

-FM Alexander developed unique poise and buoyancy.
+FM Alexander developed unique poise and sense of ease.

 As a result, over some eight years, in early 1900s, he refined his method that is subsequently sought after all over the world.
-Most importantly, these skills have become well used in top acting and drama universities world-wide.
+Most importantly, these skills have become well used in top music, acting and drama universities world-wide.